WOT

 Ingredients

-• 1 large red onion cut into 1⁄4-inch dice
+• 1 large red onion, diced into 1⁄4-inch pieces

 • 2 cups fresh cranberries